Nanogel: Light-responsive nanogels

-Physiological Responses to Nanogels
+Physiological responses to nanogels

-Biocompatibility, Biodegradability, and Biodistribution
+Biocompatibility, biodegradability, and biodistribution

 One major concern with any form of drug delivery system, including nanogels, is potential side effects and damage to healthy tissue in addition to causing a negative immune response with the introduction of a foreign substance.
 This has to be balanced with the need for nanogels to remain within circulation for an adequate period to deliver cargo and produce a therapeutic effect.
 To combat a significant immune response, degradable nanogels are the typical default since they are considered less toxic compared to non degradable nanogels.
 The compliance and small size of degradable nanogels also allows them to travel through blood vessels and reach their target area before consumption by immune cells or filtration by the liver and spleen.

-Cellular Uptake Mechanisms
+Cellular uptake mechanisms

 After nanogels exit the vasculature, they diffuse through the interstitial space into their target tissue.
-At the cellular level, nanogels can be internalized by a large number of different types of endocytosis that depend on the particle’s size, shape, and surface properties.
+At the cellular level, nanogels can be internalized by a large number of different types of endocytosis that depend on the particle's size, shape, and surface properties.
 Endocytosis is the most common mechanism that starts with the nanogels engulfed by the cellular membrane.
 The nanogels are transported in intracellular vesicles for delivery to endosomes that eventually combine with lysosomes.
 Once lysosomes are released into the cytosol of a cell, they deliver their cargo immediately or move to the appropriate cellular compartment.